 August 8, 2017 – VO 5.0 moves from Dongle to Cloud Based Licensing

 Currently, Visual Otthymo is licensed via a hardware dongle that is installed on either your local machine or server.
-Newly implemented, Visual Otthymo VO5 is now provided via new cloud-based licensing system therefore eliminating the need for the dongle-based licensing system.
-Please see below to learn how to switch your license to the new Civica Infrastructure VO5 cloud based licensing system.
+Newly implemented, VISUAL Otthymo VO5 is now provided via a new cloud-based licensing system therefore eliminating the need for the dongle-based licensing system.
+Please contact us at anytime at email@example.com to switch over your license to the new VO5 cloud based licensing system.

 Transition from Dongle to Cloud

-There is no extra cost for this transition.
-It’s recommended that all network dongle users upgrade from dongle to cloud to eliminate any potential connection issues.
-After transition, the dongles will be deactivated and the dongle number is no longer used.
-To complete the transition, please contact us at (905) 417-9792.
+Please Note: there is no additional cost for this transition and is recommended that all network dongle users upgrade from dongle to cloud to eliminate any potential connection issues.
+After the transition, the dongles will be deactivated and will no longer be in use.
+To complete the transition, please feel free to contact us at firstname.lastname@example.org or at (905) 417-9792.

 Cloud License Renewal

 The renewal process for cloud licenses will remain unchanged with no need for the dongle number(s).